What is Balchemy?

 - Verify — the result is reconciled against order and position state.

-- Notify — the user, bot, channel, widget, or agent log receives the outcome.
+- Notify — Hub activity, logs, or user-facing output receives the outcome.

 Supported chain focus